GreptimeTeam/docs/docs/v0.6/en/user-guide/client-libraries/template.md

 <!-- TODO ### Delete Metrics -->

-### ORM style object
+### ORM API

-The ORM style object allows you to create, insert, and update data in a more object-oriented way.
+The ORM style object allows you to create, insert, and update data in a more object-oriented way, providing developers with a friendlier experience.
-However, it is not as efficient as the GreptimeDB style object.
+However, it is not as efficient as the low-level object.
 This is because the ORM style object may consume more resources and time when converting the objects.

 {template orm-style-object%%}